List of Cardcaptor Sakura characters: Shaoran Li

 Syaoran manages to catch several cards by playing a major role in helping Sakura seal them.
 He is allowed to attempt the final judgment but fails.
 Syaoran is shown to have similar powers to Sakura, such as sensing Clow Cards and magical auras, is a skilled martial artist, and wields a sword which he can use to cast spells when equipped with incantation papers.
 He can also use a device (dubbed a "lasenboard" in the Cardcaptors anime dub), which can detect and direct him to magical entities.
 A running gag is Kero calling him "kid".

-Syaoran is voiced by Nobuyo Oyama in the Japanese version.
+Syaoran is voiced by Motoko Kumai in the Japanese version.
 In the Animax English dub, he is voiced by Candice Moore.
 In the Nelvana English dub, he is voiced by Mona Marshall in the second feature film.
 In Funimation's English dub of Clear Card, he is voiced by Jason Liebrecht, who reprises his role as Syaoran from Tsubasa: Reservoir Chronicle.

 In Cardcaptors, Syaoran's name is listed as Li Showron, and he is voiced by Rhys Huber during the Clow Cards arc and the first movie, and Jordan Kilik in the Sakura Cards arc.
 He is introduced as the male lead in the first episode of the dub (episode 8 of the original anime), and is considered a rival Cardcaptor.
 He is more abrasive and blunt than in the original anime version.
 Instead of being infatuated with Yukito, he is shy.
 He also does not develop a romantic interest in Sakura and is not close to telling her his feelings like he does in episode 69, one episode before the finale.